 4. Lower your risk of depression and anxiety

-How to take control of your money – and reduce stress
+How to take control of my finances ... and reduce my financial stress

 - What type of life insurance do you need?

-- How much life insurance do you need?
+- Are you unsure how much life insurance you might need?
 Try our Life insurance calculator.

-- Find out how a serious illness can affect your finances.
+- Find out how a serious illness could affect your finances.
 Try our Critical illness insurance calculator.

-Planning for the future can be challenging.
-But remember that you don’t have to go through it alone.
-An advisor can help you put together a solid financial plan that suits your needs.
+Planning for the future is challenging, but you don’t have to do it alone.
+An advisor can help you build a plan that meets your needs.

 An advisor can provide more detailed information and answer any questions you may have.